SampoImmonen/Finnish-SpeechRecognition/README.md

 ## SpeechCollector

-As part of this project I made for a browser tool to collect your own speech data or annotate clips from youtube SpeechCollector (https://github.com/SampoImmonen/SpeechCollector)
+As part of this project I made a browser tool to collect your own speech data or annotate clips from youtube SpeechCollector (https://github.com/SampoImmonen/SpeechCollector)